Gear Drive Lubricant Selection [Gearbox Lubricants]

 Synthetic Gear Drive Oils

-Synthetic gear drive oils are primarily used in spur, bevel, helical, herringbone and hypoid worm gear drive applications.
+Synthetic gearbox oils are primarily used in spur, bevel, helical, herringbone and hypoid worm gear drive applications.

-Synthetic gear drive lubricant can contain R & O inhibited additives, anti-wear or EP additives.
+Synthetic gearbox lubricant can contain R & O inhibited additives, anti-wear or EP additives.

 They are used in gear drive applications where very low or high operating temperatures are observed.